ArsNomadis/arsnomadis-editor/README.md

 # Ars Nomadis Editor

-[Work In Progress] Web editor for [Ars Nomadis](https://www.arsnomadis.eu/) geolocated soundwalks.
+**[Work In Progress]** Web editor for [Ars Nomadis](https://www.arsnomadis.eu/) geolocated soundwalks.
 The editor generates a JSON file to be used with Ars Nomadis custom hardware.
-The application is based on the [SvelteKit](https://kit.svelte.dev/) framework and uses [Leaflet](https://leafletjs.com/) for the interactive map features.
+The application is based on the [SvelteKit](https://kit.svelte.dev/) framework and uses [Leaflet](https://leafletjs.com/) & [OpenStreetMap](https://www.openstreetmap.org/) for the interactive map features.

 ## Installing